wodby/docs/2.0/docs/services/actions.md

 # Service actions

 Service can define an action that will execute an operation in an app.
-Such actions are accessible to run from Wodby Dashboard.
-Usually, it will be a kubernetes job that will run a copy of a main container with overridden `args` and/or `command` params.
+When an action executed it will run a kubernetes job with the provided overridden args/commands and optionally privileged permissions.
+A task containing the logs of the execution will be created.

+Service with multiple actions will run all actions simultaneously unless there are action with dependency order specified.

+## Type

+Action's type defines how and when the action will be executed.

+### `button`

+Action's of this type will be shown as a button in Wodby dashboard.

+### `post_deploy`

+Post-deployment action that will run after every service deployment.
+If deploy contains more than one service, the action will run only when all deployments succeeded.
+Can be limited to run only when a specific build source templates selected.

+### `post_deploy_once`

+Same as `post_deploy` but run only during first deployment.
+Can be limited to run only when a specific build source templates selected.

+### `post_upgrade`

+Post-upgrade action